 Deutsche Bahn (DB), the German rail service, is reliable and speedy.
 InterCity Express (ICE) high-speed trains are among Europe's fastest, whizzing along at nearly 199 m.p.h.
 InterCity (IC) trains run between major cities, with schedules as frequent as every hour between popular destinations.
 Eurocity (EC) trains connect German cities with destinations in neighboring countries.
 See Bahn.com for more information.

-A German Rail Pass, good for three to 10 days of non-consecutive travel within a month or five to 15 consecutive days of travel, may be a good value if you are spending more than a few days in Germany and plan to travel long distances by train.
+A German Rail Pass, good for three to 15 days of travel over a one-month period, may be a good value if you are spending more than a few days in Germany and plan to travel long distances by train.
 The days do not have to be consecutive.
 Discounts are available for more than one person traveling together and for travelers under age 26.
 Children age 6 - 11 ride free (limit: two children with each adult).
 The pass comes with some nice bonuses such as reduced-price boat rides, hotel and hostel discounts, reduced rates on buses and more.

 Various multi-country rail passes are also valid in Germany.
 All passes must be purchased in before you leave home.
 See RailEurope.com.

 If you are traveling a fair distance, an overnight train with sleeper accommodations can save time and a night's charge at a hotel.
 Special Schones-Wochenende Tickets (weekend tickets) are another money saver, offering rail travel for up to five people on a Saturday or Sunday.

 Rail passes do not reserve your seat; you must pay an additional fee for a reserved seat.
 Reservations are less expensive if you make them when you purchase your pass, but they can be made online up to 10 minutes before departure.